Jellyvous/YOLO-data-extraction-website/README.md

 - You may be prompted to confirm the change.
 Type Y and press Enter.

 After changing the execution policy, we will install the virtual environment:
-- Go to the project's folder and paste the command in the terminal and enter: `python -m venv venv`
+- Go to the project's folder, paste the command `python -m venv venv` in the terminal and enter.
 - After that, run `.\venv\Scripts\activate` to activate the virtual environment.
-- Now your virtual environment is activated, you will need to install all the requirement libraries by running `pip install -r requirements.txt`
+- Now your virtual environment is activated, you will need to install all the requirement libraries by running `pip install -r requirements.txt`.

 All right, now everything is ready, run `python server.py` and the website will run in your computer host.